cc-tweaked/CC-Tweaked/CONTRIBUTING.md

 If you have a bug, suggestion, or other feedback, the best thing to do is [file an issue][new-issue].
 When doing so, do use the issue templates - they provide a useful hint on what information to provide.

+## Translations
+Translations are managed through [Weblate], an online interface for managing language strings.
+This is synced automatically with GitHub, so please don't submit PRs adding/changing translations!

 ## Developing
 In order to develop CC: Tweaked, you'll need to download the source code and then run it.
 This is a pretty simple process.
 When building on Windows, Use `gradlew.bat` instead of `./gradlew`.